morehovschi/words-in-context/README.md

 are saved into Anki under the given deck names.
 The Anki app provides a nice spaced repetition system and is available on multiple platforms
 (mac, iOS, Windows, Android).

-This app is unrelated to the Anki project, but it can act as a complement to it, providing a fast and convenient way to create language learning flash cards.
+This app is unrelated to the Anki project, but it acts as a complement to it, providing a fast and convenient way to create language learning flash cards.

 ### Supported languages